-You can move headings and subordinate text up and down in a document text by using the Navigator.
-You can also promote and demote heading levels.
-To use this feature, format the headings in your document with one of the predefined heading paragraph styles.
-To use a custom paragraph style for a heading, choose Tools - Chapter Numbering, select the style in the Paragraph Style box, and then double-click a number in the Levels list.
+You can move headings and subordinate text up and down in a document by using the Navigator.
+You can also promote and demote outline levels for headings.
+To use this feature, format the headings in your document with one of the predefined “Heading N” (1–10) paragraph styles, or to use a custom paragraph style for a heading, choose Heading Numbering, select a number in the list, then select the style in the Paragraph Style box.

 To quickly move the text cursor to a heading in the document, double-click the heading in the \<emph\>Navigator \</emph\>list.